For 17 years, residents have been fighting off attempts to build a 200-unit condominium complex on the Weddington Golf and Tennis land.

 The new application and supporting materials are available for review at:

-This meeting will be recorded and will be available on the SCNC documentary YouTube channel at https://www.youtube.com/channel/UCaQgIKYKTAuCIza0LWk8PLQ
+This meeting was recorded and is available on the SCNC documentary YouTube channel at https://www.youtube.com/watch?v=OxEViVBgST8&t=2315s